felix/bechars/README.md

 fmt.Println(rng) // => "!\"#$%&'()*+,-./:;<=>?@[\\]^_`{|}~]"
 ```

-The generate can also be configured:
+The generator can also be configured:

 ```go
 gen, _ := bechars.New(MinRune('a'), MaxRune('z'))
 rng, _ := gen.Generate("[^:cntrl::punct:]")
 fmt.Println(rng) // => "abcdefghijklmnopqrstuvwxyz"
 ```

+See the tests for more examples.